Catch up with the latest news at LRZ with articles, press releases, and other fun updates

 Guests are encouraged to avoid large groups, wear masks, and to wash their hands after using high touch areas such as pop machines, water fountains, playground equipment, and interactive displays.

-Wild Asia, the Kansas Waters boardwalk, as well as the Marie Osterbuhr Aviary will remain temporarily closed.
+The Marie Osterbuhr Aviary will remain temporarily closed.

 Thank you for your support of Lee Richardson Zoo, we look forward to having you back safely.